klodergames/klodergames.github.io/data/static/privacy-policy.en.md

-Kloder Games ("us", "we", or "our") operates the https://games.kloder.com website and the Bouncer, Monty & Numer-Om mobile application (the "Services").
+Kloder Games ("us", "we", or "our") operates the https://games.kloder.com website and the "Bouncer", "Monty", "Numer-Om" & "Color Twin" mobile application (the "Services").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Services and the choices you